 If a move with the above acceleration, deceleration, starting speed, and programmed speed has a length greater than 449,984 steps, the Networked Driver will generate a Trapezoidal profile.
 If the move is equal to 449,984 steps, the Networked Driver will generate a Triangular profile and the Networked Driver will output one pulse at the programmed speed.
-If the move is less than 449,984 steps, the Networked Driver will generate a Triangular profile and the programmed speed.
-If the move is less than 449,984 steps, the Networked Driver will generate a Triangular profile and the programmed speed.
+If the move is less than 449,984 steps, the Networked Driver will generate a Triangular profile and the programmed speed will not be reached.